Guide to the Harry and Ruth Dobson papers

 Alternative formats: Negatives have been made from some of the photographs.

-Digitized copies: Fourteen of the photographs from the collection have been digitized and placed online in the Alaska’s Digital Archives (search Harry Dobson or follow the links in the inventory below).
+Digitized copies: Fourteen of the photographs from the collection have been digitized and placed online in the Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Materials authored by individuals other than Harry and Ruth Dobson may be subject to copyright.

 Preferred citation: Harry and Ruth Dobson papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.